 The best thing you could do is organize yourself and maintain a sort of structure for you and your children’s day.
 Make sure to schedule a time for mental breaks and fresh air, if possible.
-Don’t be so hard-wired to stick to your plan though, if things do not work out on a given day, so be it.
-If possible, try as much as you can to limit overstimulating devices such as computers, iPad, and video games.
-It is ok if kids get bored, that is the realm where creativity blossoms.
+Along with mental breaks, don’t be so hard-wired to stick to your plan though, if things do not work out on a given day, so be it.
+Moreover, try as much as you can to limit overstimulating devices such as computers, iPad, and video games.
+It is OK if kids get bored, that is the realm where creativity blossoms.

 Keep it fun.

 Kids still need to be kids.
 They need free time to fool around and be silly.
 Join in on the fun and relieve some of the accumulated stress.
 Take this time as an opportune moment to reconnect with your loved ones and allow your hearts to bask in the simple joys of life.